-Postdoctoral residency applicants may apply to the Consortium throughout the year.
+Postdoctoral residency/fellowship applicants may apply to the Consortium throughout the year.
 Interviews are typically scheduled in late winter/early spring.
-Residents start their postdoctoral positions in early September.
+The Residency/Fellowship position starts in early September.

 Clark County, Washington

 Clark County, Washington is located on the north side of the Columbia River in Southwest Washington, and is part of the Portland, OR/ Vancouver, WA metropolitan area, which has a population of over 2.2 million people.
 With a population of approximately 510,000, Clark County is home to a major branch campus of Washington State University and Clark College, a large community college.